The advantages of QNAP to QNAP backup

 3. Click on the destination select box, add target NAS in the same way, then click Start Sync.

-Another approach to add network location or NAS device: Tools > Share/NAS Management > Add Share or NAS Devices.
+Alternative to add network location or NAS device: Tools > Share/NAS Management > Add Share or NAS Devices.

 If you upgrade to Pro or higher editions, you don’t have to create a schedule to run sync task automatically.
 Instead, you can choose Real-Time Sync to synchronize any changes in source NAS to target NAS in real time.
 Meanwhile, if you want to sync any changes in source NAS or target NAS to the other side, Two-Way Sync is a better choice.